We are Active Managers

 A great deal of research shows that the asset allocation decision has the greatest impact on investment returns and how likely you are to reach your investment goals.
 The image below is an asset class performance matrix.
 It reflects how any number of annual asset class returns rank from period to period.

 You can quickly see that no asset class stays on top or on bottom forever.
 While not forecast worthy, some behavior is notable.
 In the last ten years, international has been neither the best nor the worst.
 The weakest performers in 2015 became the strongest in 2016.
-And in 2008, even bonds had their day in the sun.
+And in 2018, even cash had its day in the sun.

 So you, or your advisor, must make a decision about how you want to allocate your assets.
 There is no right or wrong way to do this, but it requires an active decision, the best of which are both well considered and intentional.

 Passive strategies have been around since Vanguard introduced the first index mutual fund in 1976.
 But the popularity of passive investing over the last decade has grown in parallel to that of exchange traded funds (ETF), so they are often referred to synonymously.

 According to the Investment Company Institute, as of January 2019, the ETF market in the U.S. offered 2,007 funds.
 As you ponder how to execute your allocation orders, you will need to cull through a lot of chaff to get the wheat.

 - Domestic equity exposure – 854 funds

 - Bond exposure – 355 funds

 - Hybrid/Commodities – 126 funds